 Victoria joined Watsi on June 19th, 2014.
-Seven years ago, Victoria joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eight years ago, Victoria joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Victoria's most recent donation traveled 8,600 miles to support Poe, a hardworking 43-year-old father from Thailand, to fund mitral valve replacement for his heart.

 Victoria has funded healthcare for 80 patients in 12 countries.